 - AHS Recycle is our C2B offering catering to consumers who sell their pre-owned consumer electronics or trade them in for new devices.
-AHS Recycle's established online channels, together with our nationwide AHS stores, help consumers trade their devices for fair prices with data privacy and security ensured.
+AHS Recycle's established online channels, together with our nationwide AHS stores, facilitate device trade-ins with attention to data privacy and security.
 A substantial portion of devices procured from AHS Recycle are sold either through PJT Marketplace or through Paipai Marketplace. - PJT Marketplace is our B2B offering providing small merchants with a comprehensive suite of solutions, including bidding transactions among small merchants, standardized certification of devices, pricing suggestions and optimized inventory turnover.
-PJT Marketplace allows small merchants and other participants along the pre-owned consumer electronics value chain to launch their own trade-in programs at ease.
+PJT Marketplace assists small merchants and other participants along the pre-owned consumer electronics value chain in launching their own trade-in programs.
 Consumer electronics sourced from AHS Recycle are also sold to small merchants on PJT Marketplace. - Paipai Marketplace is our B2C offering on which consumers can purchase various types of pre-owned products, primarily consumer electronics.
 We mainly provide platform services to third-party merchants under two models: the consignment model where we conduct device certification in our operation centers, and the POP model where the devices do not go through our operation center.
 We also sell devices sourced from AHS Recycle.
-We select high quality devices among those sourced from third-party merchants and AHS Recycle and sell them in our Paipai Selection (拍拍严选) flagship stores to attract more consumers.
+We select high quality devices from among those sourced from third-party merchants and AHS Recycle and sell them in our Paipai Selection (拍拍严选) flagship stores to attract more consumers.
 Under both models, we provide consumers on Paipai Marketplace with consistent high-quality customer services.

-In addition, through AHS Device, our international portal, we sell pre-owned consumer electronics primarily sourced through mobile network operators and merchants in developed economies, to merchants and other distributors outside of China, primarily in Hong Kong, the Southeast Asia, Africa, Europe and the Middle East.
+In addition, through AHS Device, our international portal, we sell pre-owned consumer electronics primarily sourced through mobile network operators and merchants in developed economies, to merchants and other distributors outside of mainland China, primarily in Hong Kong, Japan, Africa, Europe and the Middle East.
 In August 2022, we started to set up self-service recycling kiosks in Japan to meet the demand from underserved Japanese customers while expanding our sources of supply of used electronic products.
 These kiosks were placed at brick-and-mortar stores of a leading pre-owned product transactions operator in Japan.
+In October 2023, we landed such self-service recycling kiosks in Sweden through a local partner's offline channel as a way to further expand global touchpoints.